xot/XOT-MidiFilter/README.md

 It can be used to shift notes, adjust note velocities, delay notes, create rhythmic patterns, process incoming chords as an arpeggiator, and much much more.
 The use of complex expressions allow these things to depend on the current state, on random events, and the value of three dials.

 Incoming notes are stored in a chord.
 A node is added with a note on message, and removed with a note off message.
 When a node is added, its velocity is also recorded.
-XOT-MidiFilter can use the current chord in the expressions that generate its output by referring to `N[i]` for the i-th note, `V[i]` for the velocity of the i-th note, for i between 0 and `L`-1 (i.e. 'L' denotes the number of notes in the current chord).
+XOT-MidiFilter can use the current chord in the expressions that generate its output by referring to `N[i]` for the i-th note, `V[i]` for the velocity of the i-th note, for i between 0 and `L`-1 (i.e. `L` denotes the number of notes in the current chord).
 Notes in a chord are always stored in increasing note pitch, i.e. `N[i]` is guaranteed to be smaller than `N[j]` when `i` < `j`.

 XOT-MidiFilter is triggered to produce output with every clock tick.
 This tick is either derived from the running transport (when 'Sync' equals 1/4, 1/8 or 1/16) or triggered with each incoming note on (when 'Sync' equals 'in').
 When 'Triplets' is on, the clock is synchronised on triples of the selected rate.
 Using 'Sync' equals 'in', the clock can be given a groove.